-The Sequoia Park Zoo and Conservation Advisory Committee accept proposals each year for our Conservation Grant Program.
-The deadline for submission is January 31st of each year.
-Proposals should be submitted by individuals or organizations for projects that have a clear direct impact on wildlife and/or habitat conservation.
+The Sequoia Park Zoo and Conservation Advisory Committee are accepting proposals for our eighth annual Conservation Grant Program.
+Proposals should be submitted by individuals or organizations for projects that have a clear direct impact on conservation of wildlife and/or habitat.
 Appropriate projects include proposals for research, educational programs and habitat management.
 All types of conservation projects will be reviewed, with special consideration given to the following:

 Support is limited to projects that can be completed within one year and funds will be granted up to $1,500.
 A post-project completion report will be required upon completion of the funded projects.

 Complete proposals must have a single cover sheet, two pages of text (maximum) and relevant supporting materials, as outlined in the Proposal Application Form.
 Proposals should be submitted via email in a single pdf by the Thursday, January 31st 2019 deadline, 5 pm PST.
 Incomplete applications and those exceeding the page limit may not be reviewed.

 Our Mission: Sequoia Park Zoo inspires conservation of the natural world by instilling wonder, respect and passion for wildlife.

 For more information including proposal guidelines and conservation grants previously awarded, see http://www.sequoiaparkzoo.net/conservation/field-conservation/.